makerdao/dss/DEVELOPING.md

 Finally, the quantity `dai` can be transferred between users with `move`.

-### Identifiers

-The above discusses "users", but really the `Vat` does not have a notion of "addresses" or "users", and just assigns internal values to `bytes32` identifiers.
-The operator of the `Vat` is free to use any scheme they like to manage these identifiers.
-A simple scheme is to give an ethereum address control over any identifier that has the address as the last 20 bytes.

-### Rates
+### Rate

-The ilk quantities `take` and `rate` define the ratio of exchange between un-encumbered and encumbered Collateral and Debt respectively.
+The ilk quantity `rate` define the ratio of exchange between un-encumbered and encumbered Debt.

-These quantitites allow for manipulations collateral and debt balances across a whole Ilk.
+This quantity allows for manipulation of debt balances across a whole Ilk.

-Collateral can be seized or injected into an ilk using `toll(i, u, take)`, which decreases the `gem` balance of the user `u` by increasing the encumbered collateral balance of all urns in the ilk by the ratio `take`.

 Debt can be seized or injected into an ilk using `fold(i, u, rate)`, which increases the `dai` balance of the user `u` by increasing the encumbered debt balance of all urns in the ilk by the ratio `rate`.

-The practical use of these mechanisms is in applying stability fees and seizing collateral in the case of global settlement.

 ## CDP Interface

-The `Vat` is unsuitable for use by untrusted actors.
-External users can manage their CDP using the `Pit` ("trading pit").

-The `Pit` contains risk parameters for each `ilk`:
+The `Vat` contains risk parameters for each `ilk`:

 - `spot`: the maximum amount of Dai drawn per unit collateral
 - `line`: the maximum total Dai drawn